Tips for Maternity Leave in California

 I had the WORST time figuring out what/if I would be getting paid anything for my leave with my first baby.
 I drove an hour for a seminar at my work, only to leave more confused than before the seminar.
 Before my first baby, I was per diem and had NO benefits through my work.

 If I can impart one golden nugget, it’s that you will NEVER get through to anyone on the phone by calling EDD (Employment Development Department) for any questions/issues.
 On my third maternity leave, I hadn’t been paid for over a month and we were in Maui with my in-laws for Christmas.
 I was stressed out of my gourd because I had also just been diagnosed with heart failure, among other things.
 I tried calling the EDD over 50 times to no avail.
 Finally I found a news article that explained that you can have the EDD call you!
-You use this website to find your local representative.
+Use this website to find your local representative.
 Once you do, call and leave a message asking for a call from your local EDD contact and say you are having trouble getting through.
 I received a call and was paid in full within 48 hours of reading this article!
 I also had a friend who hadn’t been paid for 9 months, used this, and was paid in full!

-You qualify for “partial wage replacement” if your employer takes wages from your paychecks towards these government programs, usually shown as “CASDI” on your paystub.
+You qualify for money from the state AKA “partial wage replacement” if your employer takes wages from your paychecks towards these government programs, usually shown as “CASDI” on your paystub.
+You need to have made $300 in the past

 These funds were paid to a special Bank of America debit card, then I could transfer to my bank account.